Expired Pregnancy Tests – Do They Really Work?

 - Not waiting long enough after your first missed period, as this could mean there has not been enough time for the hCG in your body to increase.

-What if You Use an Expired Test to Detect Pregnancy
+What If You Use an Expired Test to Detect Pregnancy

-- The quality of the test itself, which has an important role to play in the accuracy of the expired test.
+- The quality of the test itself, has an important role to play in the accuracy of the expired test.

 - The amount of degraded anti-hCG antibody, the chemical which is used to measure the levels of human chorionic gonadotropin, the pregnancy marker, in the urine.